norman/friendly_id/Guide.md

     @user.to_param            # returns "joe"
     redirect_to @user         # the URL will be /users/joe

-In this case, FriendlyId assumes you want to use the column as-is; FriendlyId will never modify the value of the column, and your application must ensure that the value is admissible in a URL:
+In this case, FriendlyId assumes you want to use the column as-is; it will never modify the value of the column, and your application should ensure that the value is admissible in a URL:

     class City < ActiveRecord::Base
       has_friendly_id :name